univ-of-utah-marriott-library-apple/blade_runner/README.md

         * If `barcode 1` and `asset_tag` are enabled in `verify_params.plist`, *Blade Runner* will ask the user to verify/correct the information entered for `barcode 1` and `asset_tag` against JAMF Pro's record.

 <img src="rsrc/images/verify_all_wbg.png"  width="800" height="480">

-It is generally the case that any keys enabled in [search_params.plist](#search-parameters-configuration) should also be enabled in `verify_config.plist`.

-*Blade Runner*'s GUI will dynamically update according to which verification parameters are enabled.

 ## User Defined Actions